jdavidroberts/Deel-backend-home/README-status.txt

 updates associated with the pay endpoint.
 I did include a transaction and used update locks when querying the data to update to avoid deadlock.

-There ARE tests for all of the done work.
+There ARE tests for almost all of the done work.
 The seed has to be run before the tests (because the test of the pay endpoint has side effects).

 I made a decision at the beginning to use jest tests instead of Postman to